 Interviews with 13 beneficiaries of free legal aid, although based on a small and non-representative sample, revealed some important findings.
 All interviewees expressed satisfaction with the speed of lawyer assignment and praised court staff.
 However, most complaints were related to dissatisfaction with the assigned lawyers, including concerns that some lawyers prolonged proceedings, leading beneficiaries to consider abandoning the process or withdrawing from prosecution.
-However, requests for replacement of lawyers are rarely submitted, mainly due to fears that this would further prolong court proceedings, as well as the mistaken belief of beneficiaries that they do not have the right to change their lawyer because they received legal aid free of charge.
 Several participants wished to choose their own lawyer but lacked information about which lawyers have the necessary sensitivity and expertise to work with victims of violence.
 Many also reported insufficient information about the right to free legal aid - more than half learned about it informally, while some were not informed by the police when reporting violence.